2- day Pit Firing Course

 10am- 4.30pm workshop

-Beginning with a short introduction on this ancient firing technique.
-Patricia will demonstrate how to wrap your pieces in a variety of saggars along with oxides & organics, explaining typical effects you may achieve and the science behind this ancient process.
+Beginning with a short introduction, Patricia will demonstrate how to wrap your pieces in a variety of saggars along with oxides & organics, explaining typical effects you may achieve and the science behind this ancient process.

 You will be guided in preparing your own work with a choice of supplied organics, such as seaweed, pine needles etc

-After a hearty, vegetarian lunch, you will experience packing and lighting the pit.
+After a hearty, vegetarian lunch, you will learn how to pack and fire the pit.
+Guidance on achieving heat work and reduction.
 Health and safety around pit firing will also be highlighted.

 The day finishes with clamming the pit.
 Patricia will tend it throughout the night.